HARDWOOD FLOORING FAQs

 Q: Why Engineered Hardwood?

 A: At Emily Morrow Home, we believe in eliminating the traditional waste associated with solid wood floor production of slow growth species, while still finding a way to showcase their incredible beauty.
-To do this, we use a mixture of woods to create a much more advanced flooring option – the engineered floor.
+To do this, we use a mixture of hardwoods to create a much more advanced flooring option – the engineered floor.
 Unlike a solid wood floor that is not multi-plies, an engineered (multi-ply) floor consists of at least two types of different hardwood products adhered together.
 This means that the top layer (what you see when installed) can be a highly desired species of wood, like oak, while the bottom substrate layer (what you don’t see when installed) can be those faster-growing tree species.
 Manufacturing floors in this way allows us to more sustainably harvest trees and also to produce more high quality floors with the same robust and luxurious feeling of solid wood flooring within the thickness of that top layer.
 When installed properly, an engineered floor is virtually indistinguishable from a solid floor – the very same look and feel with the added stability in a far more environmentally-conscious way.
 By cross plying the hardwood, there are major benefits over a solid wood floor: (1) there is very little movement within the all wood plank whereas a solid piece of hardwood is much more sensitive to changes in humidity AND (2) engineered hardwood flooring can be installed on basement and concrete slab floors as well as going over radiant heated flooring, all of which is not recommended application for a solid hardwood floor.